-Peñasco has always been the beautiful stepsister ignored by the dutiful suitors who prefer the company of its more glamorous sibling Taos, the mystical art colony to which new age subscribers seem preternaturally drawn is the terminus of the high road, starting and end point of the enchanted circle and one of the most beautiful communities in the country, if not the world.
-Sugar Nymphs Bistro is starting to lure some of those suitors away…at least for a spectacular meal or ten.
+Peñasco has always been the beautiful stepsister ignored by the dutiful suitors who prefer the company of Taos, its more glamorous sibling.
+Taos, the mystical art colony to which new age subscribers seem preternaturally drawn is the terminus of the high road, starting and end point of the enchanted circle and one of the most beautiful communities in the country, if not the world.
+Sugar Nymphs Bistro is helping Peñasco lure some of those suitors away…at least for a spectacular meal or ten.
 A 2002 entry into the Taos county restaurant scene, Sugar Nymphs offers a sophisticated menu that belies Peñasco’s rural simplicity while celebrating its agrarian traditions and serving its local home-grown organic produce.
 It’s quite simply one of the very best restaurants of any genre in the Land of Enchantment.

 Sugar Nymphs is warm and welcoming, cozy and comforting, a welcome respite from the mundane.
 It has a sort of neighborly Santa Fe type place in which you can kick back in comfort, bask in the morning sunlight and imbibe the aromas of steaming coffee and delectable pastries.
 The dining room is homey, its yellow walls festooned with art by the chef herself.
 Kai Harper is nearly as adept with a brush as she is with the kitchen implements which do her bidding to create some of the best cuisine in northern New Mexico.

 To gastronomes around the world, Provence equates to incomparable cooking, especially with vegetables at their peak of freshness.
 So, when you see Provencal Pistou (made with locally grown pinto beans, sweet parsnips, caramelized onion and tomato) on the menu, don’t hesitate.
 This is a must order dish.
 Pistou is actually a paste made from raw garlic and basil, similar to Italian pesto, but is most often prepared as a minestrone.
 Sugar Nymphs’ version is worthy of the Provencal region of France.
 It’s the perfect cure for a cold winter night.
 Amazingly, it may not even be the best soup on the menu.
 That honor might belong to a white and pinto bean butternut squash soup that may leave you swooning.
 It’s everything Webster had in mind when defining soup as a quintessential comfort food.

 In its June, 2010 edition, New Mexico Magazine celebrated New Mexico’s Best Eats, eight of the best dishes served in restaurants throughout the Land of Enchantment.
-Two versions of each dish–a downhome version and uptown version were selected.
+Two versions of each dish–a “down-home” version and “uptown” version were selected.
 The magazine accorded the honor as state’s very best uptown green chile stew to the green-chile bison stew at Sugar Nymphs.
 It’s a well-deserved honor few would dispute.
 Despite being somewhat leaner than beef, bison is unfailingly tender and just slightly sweet.
 Moreover, it’s a delicious and healthy alternative to beef.

-Brunch is served from 11AM through 2:30PM.
+Brunch is served from 11AM through 3PM.
 As with lunch and dinner, the menu varies, but one Sunday standard is the presence of scones, perhaps the best we’ve had in New Mexico (although you could get a legitimate argument from Cafe Bella in Rio Rancho).
-These scones are complementary and even though many patrons will ask to buy a dozen or so to take home, they’re not for sale (although you can order as many as you want with 24-hour notice).
+These scones are complementary with some brunch entrees.
+Even though many patrons will ask to buy a dozen or so to take home, they’re not for sale (although you can order as many as you want with 24-hour notice).
 Unlike some scones which are as desiccated as the desert, these are moist and tender yet flaky.
-They are fruit filled and fabulous, worth getting up for by themselves.
+They are served with housemade jams, worth getting up for by themselves.

-Because man and woman cannot live on scones alone, Sugar Nymphs has a fabulous brunch menu.
+4 December 2022: Because man and woman cannot live on scones alone, Sugar Nymphs has a fabulous brunch menu.
 It’s limited in the number of entrees, but very well varied.
 The menu includes a hot special (which might be beef stew), sandwiches and salads and not so traditional breakfast entrees such as Pantalone French toast.
 As with any restaurant worth its salt, sugar, parsley, sage and other spices, one of the secrets to a beloved menu is changing things up, refreshing the menu with new and different items what will blow you away just as your current favors have.

-True New Mexicans can have green chile cheeseburgers for breakfast, lunch or dinner (and some of us would like them for dessert, too).
-Sugar Nymphs’ rendition is one of the very best in the state–six ounces of freshly ground choice beef with Cheddar cheese, bacon and green chile on a housemade focaccia bun.
+4 December 2022: True New Mexicans can have green chile cheeseburgers for breakfast, lunch or dinner (and some of us would like them for dessert, too).
+Sugar Nymphs’ rendition is one of the very best in the state–six ounces of freshly ground choice beef with Cheddar cheese, and green chile on a housemade focaccia bun.
 The green chile isn’t especially piquant (except to maybe my Kim), but it’s smoky and flavorful with a pronounced roasted flavor and aroma that announces itself.
 Thinly sliced white onions and small plum tomatoes adorn the burger.
 The focaccia is hard-crusted and delicious, a perfect canvas for the other ingredients.

 Sandwiches are offered with soup, salad or home fried potatoes.
 The potatoes are papitas style–small cubes of potato perfection.
 Though not exactly a traditional accompaniment for a green chile cheeseburger, savvy diners will opt for the soup of the day.
 If it’s the white and pinto bean with butternut squash soup, you might never want French fries again.